baobabyoo/baobabyoo.github.io/pages/students_topics/UsingTelescope_SMA.md

 2. Click the **My Projects** tab on the left.
 3. From the list of your project, click into the relevant one.
 You will see the allocated observing tracks in the **Summary of tracks** section in the bottom.
 If there is not yet an observing script, there will be red text saying *(needs script)*.
 4. Click **Track overview & script** next to the *(needs script)* text.
 5. Scroll down to the **Observing Script** section.
 If you have never prepared an SMA script, then click **create new script using script generator**.
-If you are experienced, or if you are modifying a previously created script, you can click **manage script directory** will allows you to edit the ASCII script file.
+If you are experienced, or if you are modifying a previously created script, you can click **manage script directly** will allows you to edit the ASCII script file.
 6. The online **script generator** has self-contained explanation.
 You can follow through what it asks you to fill.
 7. After a preliminary script is prepared using the script generator, and after you save the script, the online interface will allow you to enter the prospective UTC time of this observation and then **simulate** how the script works.
 After the start of a semester, a rough array configuration schedule will be provided [here](http://sma1.sma.hawaii.edu/array_config_sched.html).
 From there you can check in which month your project may be executed, and then use the simulator to see if all the calibrators can be observed above the elevation limit, and if the cycle time(s) of the target source loop(s) is indeed what you expect.
-You should definitely run this simulator and make sure there is no error message (e.g., any syntax error in your script that cause failure, or if your target source or calibrator goes above/below the elevation limit).
+You should definitely run this simulator and make sure there is no error message (e.g., any syntax error in your script that cause failure, or if your target source or calibrator goes above/below the elevation limit [85 degrees for target source and gaincal; 81 degrees for absolute flux calibrator; 87 degrees for passband calibrator]).
 8. Sometimes you may need to control the LST start/end time of your target source loops (e.g., when you have multiple groups of target sources that need different gain calibrator, or when you want to control the duration of each target source loop).
-You can then click **manage script directory** can use the command like the following example:
+You can then click **manage script directly** can use the command like the following example:
 {: .fs-2 }

 ```